Introduction to GraphWorX

 - In the search box on the Windows taskbar (Windows 10 and 11), enter GraphWorX, and select the app in the search results.

-- On the Windows Start menu, browse the applications list for the ICONICS GENESIS folder, expand it, and select GraphWorX.
+- On the Windows Start menu, browse the applications list for the GENESIS folder, expand it, and select GraphWorX.

 The following example depicts a tank that measures liquid tank levels and other related data points.